Mzonenac/task-Loom-DS3-Data-visualization/README.md

 Test task
 Get starting.
-Clone existing source and use bower intall and after  use index.html
+Clone existing source and use bower install and after  use index.html

 Dependencies